 Accounting & Taxation Requirements: Know and Understand Brazilian Taxes

-You will be subject to corporate income tax, value-added tax (VAT), and social security contributions in Brazil.
+When incorporating in Brazil, you will be subject to corporate income tax, value-added tax (VAT), and social security contributions in Brazil.
 Below is a list of things you should know when it comes to taxes in Brazil.

 - Tax return extensions are not possible.

 - Your company must file a paper annual tax return before the last working day of April every year.

 - You are subject to paying an average corporate tax rate of 34% depending on turnover size.